Nosrac/MonkeyMenu/README.md

 	// The following tasks are optional:

-	child_actions : array of actions
+	child_actions: array of actions
-	dismiss: bool # Hide Commander after running action?
+	dismiss: bool // Hide Commander after running action?

 	// Each performed task is run in the following order:

-	confirmation_message: string # If 'Cancel' is clicked, the action is aborted
+	confirmation_message: string // If 'Cancel' is clicked, the action is aborted
-	cmd: string # Runs this CLI command
+	cmd: string // Runs this CLI command
-	copy: string # Copies this string to the user's clipboard
+	copy: string // Copies this string to the user's clipboard
-	open: string # Opens this file/URL for the user
+	open: string // Opens this file/URL for the user
-	open_item: object of an item.
-This item's children are displayed
+	open_item: object of an item. //  This item's children are displayed

 # API
 - Commands should return JSON